- HEALTH & SAFETY

 Families who are not able to be at Berkshire within a 48-hour driving time (not air-travel) from time of contact will need to identify a domestic caretaker.
 This person will be responsible for the student's care and supervision in the event that their on-campus learning is interrupted for any period of time and before they can reconnect with the family.

 What happens if a student is presenting COVID-19 symptoms?

-Students who have been exposed to the virus or are symptomatic but who have tested negative will be required to quarantine for 14 days at home Or in one place under the care of family or designated caretaker.
+Students who have been exposed to the virus or are symptomatic but who have tested negative will be required to quarantine for 14 days at home or in one place under the care of family or designated caretaker.
 Additional, on-site spaces for Student Health Service will be used for students who require quarantine and isolation for 48 hours while awaiting departure from campus.

 Will counseling services still be available to students?

-Yes, Berkshire’s Counseling Office has two full-time counselors that will be available to support the emotional and mental health, and well-being of our students.
+Yes, Berkshire’s Counseling Office has three full-time counselors that will be available to support the emotional and mental health, and well-being of our students.
 We are developing strategies for outreach as well as ongoing programming for all students, to deliver support that is both proactive and responsive to the needs of our students.

-Do you have to wear a face covering or mask?
+Are we required to wear a face covering or mask?

 What kind of masks should we bring to school and how many?

 As masks need to be washed frequently, students should plan to bring 10-14 washable masks to school.
 Masks should meet the following criteria: